SamJakob/thornhill/README.md

 - `make`: Builds the system.
 - `make emulator`: Runs QEMU with the built-in QEMU EFI firmware and the system image.
 - Hot-reload toolchain is currently unavailable.
 (Not yet refactored to account for switch to cmake.)

-## Troubleshooting

-If, on WSL, QEMU returns “`Unable to init server: Could not connect: Connection refused`”, hover over the taskbar icon for VcXsrv to get the precise hostname and then change the value of `DISPLAY` in `~/.bashrc` to that.
-You can run `source ~/.bashrc` afterwards to apply this change immediately, or just open a new terminal session.